KlausBlum/LO-ly-wiki/Config.md

 That's it.

 If you know any other tools for that conversion task, I'd be happy to mention them here.
+(Inkscape cannot [yet?] be used herefor.)